HackWeiser360/iOS-Swift-/README.md

 # Introduction

-This is a template for getting started with iOS development using GitLab and [fastlane](https://fastlane.tools/).
+This is a template for getting started with iOS development using GitHub and fastlane.

 # Getting started